 Our Bequest Officers are available to assist you.

-If you would like more information on the Royal Botanic Gardens Foundation Victoria or the Royal Botanic Gardens to assist your decision about making a bequest, please contact our Bequest Office on (03) 9252 2303 or complete and return the form at the end of this brochure.
+If you would like more information on the Royal Botanic Gardens Foundation Victoria or the Royal Botanic Gardens to assist your decision about making a bequest, please contact our Bequest Office on (03) 9252 2303 or complete and return the Bequest Enquiry Form.
 Your enquiry will be dealt with promptly and confidentially.